materialsproject/pyrho/papers/joss/paper.md

 # Acknowledgements

-We acknowledge contributions from Ma

-Jason M. Munro, Matthew K. Horton, and Shyam Dwaraknath for their help with the development of this software.
+We acknowledge contributions from Jason M. Munro, Matthew K. Horton, and Shyam Dwaraknath for their help with the development of this software.

-# References